janice87/janice87/README.md

 ### Hi, I'm Janice 👋

 I'm an aspiring Software Engineer/Full Stack Developer from New York.
-I work full time and am a student at Flatiron School.
+I work full time and I'm a student at Flatiron School.
 My background is in Finance/Accounting and I am a problem solver who is highly detail oriented and analytical.
 Over the past 9 years I've worked in industries ranging from healthcare, publishing, media and retail.
 I love learning new things and being able to express myself creatively by making or building things.
 My hobbies are yoga, photography, gardening and playing the Sims (if I have free time).

 - 🔭 I’m currently on Phase 4 at the Flatiron School